Casual Administrative and School Support Staff

 Full-time working hours for school assistants are 6:15 hours per day with commencement and cessation times varying between schools.
 School assistant roles include Library, Industrial Arts, Laboratory, Home Science and General Assistant and School Secretary.
 No mandatory qualifications are required.

 Full-time working hours for preschool assistants are 6:15 hours per day.
 Day to day casual work is on a sessional basis assisting in the provision of the preschool program under teacher direction.
 From 1 January 2012 all ACT school preschool units will be subject to requirements under the Education and Care Services National Law Act (ACT) 2011.
-Under this legislation, from the start of 2014 all ACT public school preschool unit assistants will be required to have, or be working towards a minimum qualification requirement (Certificate III in Children's Services or equivalent) as detailed in the Education and Care Services National Law Act (ACT) 2011 and regulations.
+Under this legislation, all ACT public school preschool unit assistants will be required to have, or be working towards a minimum qualification requirement (Certificate III in Children's Services or equivalent) as detailed in the Education and Care Services National Law Act (ACT) 2011 and regulations.

 Defence School Transition Aide (Primary)